Skip to Content

 Do you have a Farmhouse, traditional, or transitional-styled kitchen?

-It imbibes a soft and creamy touch – and at the same time, makes your kitchen feel so welcoming and pretty.
+It imbues a soft and creamy touch – and at the same time, makes your kitchen feel so welcoming and pretty.

 You can choose to paint this color on the cabinets and leave the backdrop wall in creamy whites.

-Use brown or black granite countertops, mosaic tiles or patterned porcelain tiles on the backsplash, and ample indoor plants to feel refreshing as always!
+Use brown or black granite countertops, mosaic tiles or patterned porcelain tiles on the backsplash, and ample indoor plants to feel refreshed as always!

 Using on Exteriors

-Whether you have a Spanish-style home or Mediterranean haven – BM London Fog makes a great statement on the exterior walls.
+Whether you have a Spanish-style home or a Mediterranean haven, BM London Fog makes a great statement on the exterior walls.

-You can very beautifully pair it with creamy whites on the trims, door, and window frames.
+You can pair it beautifully with creamy whites on the trims, door, and window frames.

 Further, I highly recommend incorporating tints of chocolate brown as an accent on either the shutters or focal walls.